jackmwolf/pcsstools/README.md

     #> 5 0  0.4686342  0  1
     #> 6 2  0.4620154  0  1

-Once again we will organize our PCSS.
+Once again we will organize our PCSS such that `means` and `covs` have the same order with the phenotypes at the end.

     means <- colMeans(dat)
     covs  <- cov(dat)